75 Fun Halloween Activities for Kids: Halloween Crafts and Treats for Spooky Fun

 Use food coloring to turn vanilla pudding yellow and orange.
 Create layers in a clear cup to make it look like candy corn.

 Don't throw out your pumpkin seeds!
-They make a tasty and healthy snack.
+They make tasty and healthy snacks.

 58. Roast Pumpkin Seeds